UTSA-ICS/sid-server/doc/source/configure_federation.rst

 Configure Keystone and Horizon for Single Sign-On
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* To configure horizon to access a federated keystone,
+* To configure horizon to access a federated sidserver,
   follow the steps outlined at: `Keystone Federation and Horizon`_.

 .. _`Keystone Federation and Horizon`: extensions/websso.html